wotschofsky/discord-live-translator/README.md

 2. Set up an instance of [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate).

-3. Start [containers for Mozilla TTS](https://github.com/synesthesiam/docker-mozillatts) for all languages you want to support

-4. Start an instance of [Redis](https://redis.io/).
+3. Start an instance of [Redis](https://redis.io/).

-5. Start the discord-live-translator container while providing two volumes: One for the config file and one for the STT models.
+4. Start the discord-live-translator container while providing two volumes: One for the config file and one for the STT models.
 In addition provide the bot token from the [Discord Developer Portal](https://discord.com/developers/applications) as *BOT_TOKEN* as well as the URL for your Redis instance as *REDIS_URL* environment variables.

     ```$ docker run -e BOT_TOKEN=xxxxx -v `pwd`/config.json:/app/config.json -v `pwd`/models:/app/models discord-live-translator```